Why write short films?

-Short films are unique beasts and it would be foolish to simply consign them to mini-movie status.
-They can be precursors to their feature length counterparts either as teasers or contracted stories, but need to stand alone dramatically.
+Short films can be precursors to feature length movies either as teasers or contracted stories, but they ultimately need to stand alone.

-Dramatically, short films contain the same three act structure of features.
+Dramatically, short films contain the same three act structure of feature films.
 There is a setup, conflict/main action and conclusion.
 However, the number of story beats in short films are severely compressed.
 Get straight to the point.

 Voiceovers/ Billboards can either speed up narrative or slow down your short film.
 Use them wisely.